Rocket equation 101: The Moon as a launch platform

 Give a satellite another speed boost, by either launching it on a more powerful rocket or using thrusters onboard, and it can escape from Earth’s gravitational hold completely.
 That’s how you can send missions to Venus, Mars, Saturn and beyond.
 But one of these two things is not like the other.

 The rocket equation is what allows scientists and engineers to quantify and compare the energy required to reach various destinations in space.
 Its implications are far-reaching but not intuitive so I shall attempt to explain them without use of any math.

 Getting to space

-Even if we include the energy expenditure not just to reach the Moon from low Earth orbit but to land on it, getting to Earth orbit itself turns out to be about 50% more expensive.
+Even if we include the energy expenditure to land on the Moon instead of just reaching it from low Earth orbit, getting to Earth orbit itself turns out to be about 50% more expensive.
 In other words, attaining Earth orbit is the first and the most significant barrier to space exploration.

 The giant leap for humanity was not stepping on the Moon but getting to Earth orbit.

 The rocket equation doesn’t just dictate how much energy you must spend to reach various destinations in space but also if you can reach space at all.